allthingslinux/tux/docs/content/dev/database.md

 1. Always use the central `db` instance from `client.py`
 2. Implement model-specific logic in dedicated controllers
-3. Use type hints with Prisma-generated types
+3. Use type hints with Prisma-generated types where necessary
-4. Leverage Prisma's built-in filtering and pagination
+4. Leverage Prisma's built-in filtering and pagination as needed
 5. Handle database connections properly in async contexts